amplejoe/PhaserGameJamTemplate/README.md

 1. Open IDE, File -> New Project from Existing Sources -> choose previously cloned project folder
 2. On 'Import Project' Dialog choose 'Create project from existing sources' -> Next  x 3 -> Finish

-Compiling with these IDEs is easy since a Typescript support can be activated in the Settings:
+Compiling with these IDEs is easy, since a Typescript support can be activated in the Settings:

 1. Choose File -> Settings -> Languages & Frameworks -> Typescript
 2. Tick Enable TypeScript Compiler and choose 'use tsconfig.json' -> Apply -> OK